 Somewhat over 6 years ago I was sent home “palliative care only” after being told that there was nothing known to medical science that could save me from the melanoma that was spreading through my lymph system and liver.
 That got my attention.
 I started researching.
 There is actually a lot of evidence that immune system function can be greatly enhanced by appropriate diet (largely plant based, in my case I went strict vegan).
 There is also a lot of evidence that in most people a lack of vitamin C is the rate limiting factor for immune system function.
 So my radical diet of high dose oral vit c and whole vegetable foods worked in my case, and my immune system was able to rid my body of the tumours that were infecting it.

 When one understands evolution in the context that all major advances in the complexity of living systems are characterised by new levels of cooperative systems, and one also understands the basic games theory idea that raw cooperation is always vulnerable to exploitation by cheating strategies, and requires attendant strategies to prevent cheating from prospering and destroying the cooperative, then one can see that our immune system has evolved to deal with cancer, and adopt strategies that support it to do so.
 We have many levels of sets of such attendant strategies within us – both genetic and cultural, that support the many levels of cooperation that make us possible.

-And one needs to also be able to see the deeper context, that as humans we have both cooperative and competitive modalities, and which gets to express is a function of context in which we perceive ourselves to be.
+And one needs to also be able to see the deeper context, that as humans we have both cooperative and competitive modalities, and which gets to express is a function of the context in which we perceive ourselves to be.
 The greater the abundance we perceive, the more probable it is that we will act cooperatively rather than competitively.